halidziya/I2GMM/README.txt

 Update, Jan 2017:

 I2GMM has a new structure.
 The project depends on our FastMat and GMMBase now.
 GMMBase is shared module across different projects.
-FastMat is matrix algebra and statistics library.
+FastMat is a matrix algebra and statistics library.
 Also, ExperimentKit is the environment keeping all wrappers.
-However, default parameters allow running I2gmm easily with drag-drop.
-We are planning to add CSV support.
+However, default parameters allow running I2gmm easily with drag-drop on matrix files.
+We are planning to add CSV support later.
 The code is Linux compatible with CMake.
 Please refer v1 branch for NIPS 2014 version